GeekTrainer/help-desk-bot-lab/exercise4-KnowledgeBase.md

 * Create a `SearchScorable` that looks for the _"search about"_ text in user messages and performs a free text search in Azure Search using the `search=...` query.
 * Create a `ShowArticleDetailsScorable` that looks for the _"show details of article"_ text in user messages and performs a search by title in Azure Search using a `$filter=title eq '${title}'` query.

+For more information about `Scorables`, see [this sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-GlobalMessageHandlers).